-I’m a PhD canditate at the Institute of Digital Health within UCL’s Interaction Centre (UCLIC).
-I use mixed methods, drawing on theory from the fields of psychology, economics, sociology, and evolutionary biology, to understand people’s online social behaviours.
-I am especially interested in how people manage privacy around sensitive information in online social spaces.
+During my PhD at the Institute of Digital Health within UCL’s Interaction Centre (UCLIC), I used mixed methods, drawing on theory from the fields of psychology, economics, sociology, and evolutionary biology, to understand people’s online social behaviours.
+I was especially interested in how people manage privacy around sensitive information in online social spaces.

-My current research which has been published at CSCW and CHI is interested in how men who have sex with men (MSM) manage HIV status information in online sex-social apps (dating apps).
+My PhD research which was published at leading HCI conferences (CSCW, CHI) was interested in how men who have sex with men (MSM) manage HIV status information in online sex-social apps (dating apps).
 I’ve utilised secondary sources of public domain data to understand user attitudes to HIV status disclosure fields being introduced into these environments.
 Having conducted extensive interviews with users, I have developed behavioural insights into why users choose to disclose their status through these HIV status disclosure fields, and how these fields are affecting user interactions.
 My work challenges the notion of control in the design of sensitive disclosure fields and suggests that privacy may unravel around non-disclosures, as those not disclosing may be assumed to be “hiding” undesirable information.

-My research is funded by Privacy&Us, EU Marie Skłodowska-Curie Innovative Training Networks.
+My PhD research was funded by Privacy&Us, EU Marie Skłodowska-Curie Innovative Training Networks.